cmu-l3/anlp-spring2025-hw1/README.md

 **Code:**
 You will submit a full code package, with output files, on **Canvas**.
-This package will be checked by the TAs in the 1-2 weeks after the assignment for its correctness and executability.
+This package will be checked by the TAs in the 1-2 weeks after the assignment for its correctness and executability. **Your submission file should strictly be within 10MB**, any model weights (if needed for advanced implementation) need to be hosted on your own drive with link shared in the report.
+Files not adhering to the limit will be graded down by a third of grade.

 **Report (optional):** Your zip file can include a pdf file, named ANDREWID-report.pdf, if (1) you've implemented something else on top of the requirements and further improved accuracy for possible extra points (see "Grading" below), and/or (2) if your best results are with some hyperparameters other than the default, and you want to specify how we should run your code.
 If you're doing (1), we expect your report should be 1-2 pages, but no more than 3 pages.
 If you're doing (2), the report can be very brief.